For current Covid-19 recommendations & prohibitions in BC, please read the current BC ordinance here.

 Other tips and information:

 - Wondering if you need to swab or self-isolate for Covid-19?
 Take the Covid-19 Self-Assessment Tool (We suggest downloading the free app for your phone.)

-- If you think you may have any symptoms of Covid-19 including fever >38c, coughing, shortness of breath or difficulty breathing, and/or GI symptoms do not come to clinic but instead please call 8-1-1, where you will be able to speak to a nurse and be triaged to a testing centre.
+- If you have any symptoms of Covid-19 including fever >38c, chills, coughing, shortness of breath, sore throat, runny nose, loss of sense of smell or taste, headache, muscle ache, and/or GI symptoms do not come to clinic but instead please call Island Health Call Centre at 1-844-901-8442 (Monday-Sunday 8:30am-4:30 pm), where you will be triaged to a testing centre.
 Current BC guidelines support testing anyone with symptoms, even mild symptoms.
 Anyone who is symptomatic & needing urgent obstetrical assessment will be assessed at VGH.

 - As a reminder, the best way to protect ourselves and our community from Covid-19 are really simple: